wbsg-uni-mannheim/SelfRefinement4ExtractGPT/README.md

 ### Installation

-The codebase requires python 3.9 To install dependencies we suggest to use a conda virtual environment:
+The codebase requires python 3.9 to install dependencies we suggest to use a conda virtual environment:

 ```
 conda create -n SelfRefinement python=3.9